 of which around

-Do exposures to perfumes, chemicals from personal, cleaning, renovation products, newsprint, petrochemicals (gasoline, car exhaust, etc.), new products, mould, electromagnetic fields or certain lighting, etc., make you ill with a variety of symptoms ranging from mild to severe – that make it impossible for you to live the life you had?
+Do exposures to perfumes, chemicals from personal, cleaning, renovation products, newsprint, petrochemicals (gasoline, car exhaust, etc.), new products, mould, etc., make you ill with a variety of symptoms ranging from mild to severe – that make it impossible for you to live the life you had?
 Do you feel worse at home?
 Or do you feel worse in the workplace?
 Can you tell what triggered this problem?
 When did it start?

-According to Statistics Canada (2016), 1 008 500 persons have a medical diagnosis of Multiple Chemical Sensitivity and statistics show that this number is increasing!
+According to Statistics Canada (2020), 1 130 800 persons have a medical diagnosis of Multiple Chemical Sensitivities, and statistics show that this number is increasing!
+Around 72% are women, and close to 50% are over the age of 55 – this shows that the prevalence increases with age.

-Why is the image of a canary used to represent people with environmental sensitivities/multiple chemical sensitivity (ES/MCS)?
+Why is the image of a canary used to represent people with environmental sensitivities/multiple chemical sensitivity (MCS)?

 Until the advancement of modern technology, coal miners would work underground accompanied by canaries because they are particularly sensitive to carbon monoxide.
 Any sign of distress from the canary was a clear signal warning to the otherwise unaware miners that the environmental conditions in the mine were unsafe and that they should be evacuated.